Rong-ao/BioScraper/README.md

 Before running this scraper, check whether your environment satisfied dependences.

-## Version 1.0: searching for protein subcellular loaction information and secreted protein selection.
+## Version 1.0: searching for protein subcellular loaction & secreted protein selection.

 Version 1.0 accepts 3 arguments:
 ### 1. Input file: Input directory of your ID file, which is a column list of protein Uniprot IDs, csv format recommended.